JOHN RETTIE was born

 in 2005 he started the highly regarded Automotive PR Survey sponsored by

 MPG.
-Nowadays, John is using his
+Nowadays, John continues to use his

 plus his two-decades of experience in modern technology, to provide his